danakianfar/Qualitative-Reasoning/README.md

 # qreasoning
-Artificial Intelligence @ UvA KR project on Qualitative Reasoning
+Qualitative Reasoning project for the Knowledge Representation course @ UvA